 - CC: Monday, August 27, 1:30 p.m.-2:30 p.m., 309 Havemeyer Hall (no placement exam follows)

 The SEAS information session will be followed by a placement exam only for SEAS students who do not have AP Calculus scores and/or those who have taken calculus classes at an accredited four-year college or university (and have college transcripts documenting both grades earned and credits awarded).
-SEAS students should consult the SEAS math flyer.pdf, which was emailed to all incoming SEAS students on August 23rd, for additional details.
+See the SEAS math flyer for more detailed information on placement.

 The CC information session will NOT be followed by a placement exam; it is an information session only.